hasura/graphql-engine/docs/graphql/core/databases/postgres/subscriptions/livequery/use-cases.rst

 Introduction
 ------------

-The following are a few use cases for using subscriptions:
+The following are a few use cases for using live query subscriptions:

 .. _pg_subscribe_field: